This calculator is used to calculate the number of test samples required to demonstrate a required level of reliability at a given confidence level.

 Option 1 above uses a non-parametric test approach, while options 2 and 3 assume a Weibull distribution to relate reliability to test time, which is termed a parametric binomial reliability demonstration test.

-Method 1.
+Method 1 (non-parametric test).
 This tool calculates test sample size required to demonstrate a reliability value at a given confidence level.
 The calculation is based on the following binomial equation: